 3. Where is the best place to view Jupiter when it is in opposition?

-Jupiter in opposition should be easily visible anywhere in Singapore as long as the skies are clear.
-For an unobstructed and potentially elevated view of Jupiter with panoramic views of the city skyline, visit open public areas like the Marina Barrage, East Coast Park, and the Southern Ridges.
+Jupiter in Opposition will be easily visible across Singapore as long as there are clear skies.
+For clearer, unobstructed views and a striking backdrop of the city skyline, open public spaces such as Marina Barrage, East Coast Park, or the Southern Ridges will have the best view of the celestial event.

 4. Can Jupiter in opposition be viewed with the naked eye?